SmarterApp/SB_BIRT/README.md

 ### irp/src/main/webapp/Scripts/SecureBrowser folder
 * This folder contains factory.js which will work as an entry point for setting up test APIs for given browser.
 * Based on browser and device it will initialize respective js file for testing respective API for browser readiness.
-* index.js will call implementation method and other API test calls
+* index.js will call implementation method and other API test calls.
+* For each test , test API will populate a json array with test info like test name, test api signature, result and details (Info about failure or other require details).
+Check below sample json

+`
+{details: "window.browser is not defined", testApi : "!!window.browser"
+testName : "[window.browser] global object check"
+testResult : false}`

 ### UI Framework
 * jQuery v1.11.1